pudrikrete/only_bill_first_authorizer/README.md

 ```
 &emsp;⬜ Add the following line to the bottom of the file and then save/exit: <BR>
 ```
-@reboot ( sleep 90 ; sh /var/www/server/startup.sh )
+@reboot ( sleep 90 ; sh /var/waxsign/startup.sh )
 ```
-&emsp;⬜ Create the startup script /var/www/server/startup.sh <BR>
+&emsp;⬜ Create the startup script /var/waxsign/startup.sh <BR>
 ```
-sudo nano /var/www/server/startup.sh
+sudo nano /var/waxsign/startup.sh
 ```
 &emsp;⬜ Add two lines to the file:
 ```
-cd /var/www/server
+cd /var/waxsign
 npm start
 ```
 ## SECTION V – HTTP or HTTPS
-You have the option of running the nodeos server either in http (default) or https.
+You have the option of running the nodeos application either in http (default) or https.
 The configuration for https is a little more advanced and requires a certificate.
-The steps to aquire a certificate are beyond the scope of these instructions, but if you know how to get them, follow the below steps to configure the nodeos server and front end to use https instead.
+The steps to aquire a certificate are beyond the scope of these instructions, but if you know how to get them, follow the below steps to configure the nodeos application and front end to use https instead.<BR>
 &emsp;⬜ Make a directory for the certificates <BR>
 ```
-sudo mkdir -p /var/www/server/src/certs
+sudo mkdir -p /var/waxsign/src/certs
 ```
 &emsp;⬜ Copy your certificate files (certificate and key) into this directory.
-You can use the default file names for the certificates after you've gotten them, you just need to make sure to edit the nodeos server source files appropriately afterwards. <BR>
+You can use the default file names for the certificates after you've gotten them, you just need to make sure to edit the nodeos application source files appropriately afterwards. <BR>
-&emsp;⬜ Modify nodeos server file /var/www/server/src/start.ts <BR>
+&emsp;⬜ Modify nodeos application file /var/waxsign/src/start.ts <BR>
 > Uncomment lines 6 - 15 (remove the leading // at the beginning of the lines) <BR>
-> Modify file names for the private key and certificate file you copied to /var/www/server/src/certs (lines 8 & 9) <BR>
+> Modify file names for the private key and certificate file you copied to /var/waxsign/src/certs (lines 8 & 9) <BR>
 > Comment lines 17-19 (add // to the start of the lines) <BR>
 The file should look similar to below:
 ```